Graylog2/documentation/pages/getting_started.rst

 Create a Stream
 ^^^^^^^^^^^^^^^

-In order to set up an alert, we need to set up a stream.
+In order to set up an alert, we need to first create a stream.
 Streams process incoming messages in real time based on conditions that you set.
 Click *Streams*.

 .. image:: /images/gs_20-crstream.png